evertonstz/pynps/README.md

 Enter the number for what you want to download, you can enter multiple separated by commas:
 ```
 ******
-* search for an european release of spyro for PSX
+Search for an european release of spyro for PSX
 >$ python3.7 main.py -c psx -r eur -dg crash
 ```
 1 ) NPEE00074 | EU   | GAMES | Spyro 2: Gateway to Glimmer  | 343.6 MiB